Iangyl/user-weather-test-app/README.md

 ## Deploy

-The link to deployed app will appear here, when It will be deployed.
+The link to deployed app: https://user-weather-test-app.vercel.app/